Electrochemical fatigue crack sensor: Materials

 The original research for the EFS was aimed at developing a technology for detecting problem cracks in airframes and engines.

-Grade 5, also known as Ti6Al4V, Ti-6Al-4V or Ti 6-4, is the most commonly used titanium alloy in the aerospace industry, e.g. internal combustion engine connecting rods.
-It has a chemical composition of 6% aluminium, 4% vanadium, 0.25% (maximum) iron, 0.2% (maximum) oxygen, and the remainder titanium.
-It is significantly stronger than commercially pure titanium while having the same stiffness and thermal properties (excluding thermal conductivity, which is about 60% lower in Grade 5 Ti than in CP Ti).
-Among its many advantages, it is heat treatable.
-This grade has an excellent combination of strength, corrosion resistance, weld and fabricability.
-Generally, it is used in applications up to 400 degrees Celsius.
+Grade 5, also known as Ti6Al4V, Ti-6Al-4V, or Ti 6-4, is the most commonly used titanium alloy in the aerospace industry, such as internal combustion engine connecting rods.
+It features a chemical composition of 6% aluminium, 4% vanadium, 0.25% (maximum) iron, 0.2% (maximum) oxygen, and the remainder titanium. and the remaining portion titanium.
+Notably, Grade 5 is considerably stronger than commercially pure titanium, while sharing the same stiffness and thermal properties (excluding thermal conductivity, which is approximately 60% lower in Grade 5 Ti than in CP Ti).
+One of its notable advantages is its heat treatable.
+This grade exhibits an exceptional combination of strength, corrosion resistance, weldability, and fabricability.
+Typically, it finds application in uses up to temperatures of 400 degrees Celsius.

 (Grade 5 has a density of approximately 4420 kg/m3, Young's modulus of 110 GPa, and tensile strength of 1000 MPa.
 By comparison, annealed type 316 stainless steel has a density of 8000 kg/m3, modulus of 193 GPa, and tensile strength of only 570 MPa and tempered 6061 aluminum alloy has a density of 2700 kg/m3, modulus of 69 GPa, and tensile strength of 310 MPa).
 EFS detects growing cracks in steel, aluminum, titanium alloys, and other metals.